-Paul continues his emphasis upon the sufficiency of Christ for the believer.
-This section begins the results of the believer’s association with Christ.
+Paul continues his emphasis on the sufficiency of Christ for the believer.
+This section begins with the results of the believer’s association with Christ.
 The first result is that we are “complete in Him.

 “and you are complete in Him”

-The words “are complete” come from the same root as the word “fullness” of verse 9.
-This is an obvious reference to Christ’s fullness.
-Christians have been filled out of Christ’s fullness–”all the fullness of the Godhead” lives permanently in Christ.
+The words “are complete” come from the same root as the word “fullness” in verse 9.
+“Fullness” here is an obvious reference to Christ’s fullness.
+Christians have been filled out of Christ’s fullness–” all the fullness of the Godhead” lives permanently in Christ.
 This verse says that God has given believers fullness in him.
 Our fullness of life comes from Christ’s fullness (John1:16).
 We need no outside help from any other source.
 We need no supplementary wisdom.

 Every Christian at the moment of salvation receives this fullness.
-This is God’s estimate of us.
+“Fulness” is God’s estimate of us.
 God views us as pardoned and as righteous as Christ is righteous.
-We are with him in his life, sonship, heirship, glory and merit.
-God accomplishes this at the moment of salvation and it remains true until we stand in the presence of God.
+We are with him in his life, sonship, heirship, glory, and merit.
+God accomplishes this at the moment of salvation, and it remains valid until we stand in the presence of God.
 We do not receive Christ on the installment plan.
 We receive a complete Savior and complete results of our salvation at the moment we come to know him.
 We may appreciate him more as we grow in him; however, we do not receive more of him.